SRattacasa/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-They are used to label or "tag" areas of the HTML itself to be referenced or used by other tools, like the styling tools.
+They are used to label or "tag" areas, elements / components of the HTML itself to be referenced or used by other tools, like the styling tools.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.